133: A SIMPLER TIME IN ANDY’S MAYBERRY

 Tom signaled a ‘thumbs down’ as he photographed the entrance to Kyle Busch Motorsports.

 After three unsuccessful attempts at getting inside a NASCAR headquarters, we headed eastward to a place that Vicki had wanted to visit after reading a few posts on Samantha Busch’s website.
 At roughly 11:00am, we pulled into the parking lot of Millbridge Speedway; a small dirt track located just west of downtown Salisbury, North Carolina.
 My photographer’s wife had discovered that Kyle and Samantha Busch’s five-year old son Brexton has been racing regularly on that track and she figured it would be our only chance to meet ‘The Candyman’ on the trip; but only if Brexton was there practicing.
-Not only was Kyle Busch not at Millbridge Speedway, no one was there; we had the entire track to ourselves.
+Not only was Kyle Busch not at Millbridge Speedway, but no one else was there either; we had the entire track to ourselves.
 Tom and Vicki had watched Samantha’s ‘YouTube’ videos of Brexton racing around the track and when my companions walked out onto the hard-packed dirt racing surface, it was as though the two of them could see the five-year old scooting around the track in his #18-B Outlaw kart that was sponsored, in part, by Far Out Toys.

 Millbridge Speedway near Salisbury, North Carolina was where Kyle and Samantha Busch regularly cheer on their son Brexton during some of his races.